 The main characters need to be modeled while the backing and surrounding scenes are often created from scratch.
 In games and animated movies, entire worlds are sometimes modeled down to the smallest detail.

 Materials like metal, plastic, and wood are added to provide objects with textures and a realistic look.
 Color also comes into play in making the elements come to life and setting the mood for the scenes.

 Lighting is another important consideration.
 It plays a major role in the overall look of the video.

 3D artists must consider whether they are aiming for natural light or an artificial look.
 They must think about how many light sources they need, what angles they are coming from, and how powerful they should be.

 Next comes the animation phase which involves assigning animated variables to the model that allows it to move within the scenes.
 In some instances, using motion capture techniques, a real actor’s movements may be used to bring it to life.

 The final step is rendering which can create photorealistic results by simulating light transport and scattering, or non-photorealistic results by assigning a specific art style.

-Rendering is performed by specialized software and involves converting what’s inside the 3D project to a single frame or image.
+Rendering is performed by specialized program and involves converting what’s inside the 3D project to a single frame or image.
 It requires a lot of computing power and can be quite time-consuming depending on how much you have available.

 You should now hopefully have a better understanding of 3D animation and the process behind it.
 Having a company like PinkSquare create the 3D animation for you is a little simpler though and you generally do not get involved in every step of the production process.
 If you decide to integrate 3D animation as part of your marketing strategy, sales process, or education and training, you only get involved in 4 manageable steps.
 You can read more about them in our article about Our Production Process.